CMSgov/cms-open-source-policy/Policy.md

 ## OSS Consideration & Applicability

+This policy applies to the CMS project teams that engage in the development of code for the Open Source community.
 This policy assumes that before OSS development, and in accordance with the [three-step software solution analysis](https://code.gov/#/policy-guide/docs/compliance/procurement), the project team has conducted market research and analyzed commercial and other open source alternatives that may meet their business need.
 This OSS policy applies when the project team ventures into custom code development and chooses the project code as a candidate for OSS.
 The project teams must verify [if they may release](http://dodcio.defense.gov/Open-Source-Software-FAQ/) the source code that has been developed using Government funds.

 ## Government Data Rights